LionyxML/dotneovim/README.md

 # LioVim

-This is the Lionyx NeoVim config (LioVim).
+This is the Lionyx NeoVim config (LioVim? 😜).